-Adoption refers to the permanent transfer of all parental rights and responsibilities from a child’s birth parents to his/her adoptive parents.
+Adoption refers to the permanent transfer of all parental rights and responsibilities from a child’s birth parents to their adoptive parents.
 In Singapore, adoption is governed by the Adoption of Children Act (“ACA”).

-The first step towards adopting a child is to determine whether one meets the eligibility requirements for doing so.
-If you are looking to adopt a child in Singapore, the eligibility requirements for adoption are stated below.
+The first step towards adopting a child is to determine whether one meets the eligibility requirements.
+If you are looking to adopt a child in Singapore, the eligibility requirements are stated below.

 You and your spouse must be at least 25 years old and at least 21 years older than the child to be adopted.

-This rule may be waived if you or your spouse and the child are related by blood, or if there are other special circumstances.
-For example, the court may allow the adoption if your nephews and nieces are tragically orphaned and you wish to adopt them even though you are not yet 25 years old and you are not at least 21 years older than them.
+This rule may be waived if you or your spouse and the child are related by blood or if there are other special circumstances.
+For example, the court may allow the adoption if your nephews and nieces are tragically orphaned and wish to adopt them even though you are not yet 25 years old and are not at least 21 years older than them.